sagemath/sagewiki_to_gh-2022-10-10/JakubMarecek.md

 }}}
 TeX and PS and PDF Output for SAGE plot3s

  * This could perhaps be done using Sketch (http://www.frontiernet.net/~eugene.ressler/).
-It implements the painter's algorithm (z-buffering), and hence it should be just the output of triangles in the right format it takes.
+It implements the painter's algorithm (z-buffering) with polygon splitting, and hence it should be just the output of triangles in the right format it takes.
+Nils (http://www.cecm.sfu.ca/~nbruin) is now working on that.